 Yes No C2 Do you have a policy of placing students on a waiting list?
-X
+X C2 If yes, please answer the questions below for Fall 2010 admissions:

-- C2 If yes, please answer the questions below for fall 2008 admissions: - C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- If yes, please answer the questions below for Fall 2010 admissions: - C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted - Is your waiting list ranked?
+C2 - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?